 So can a bad credit score prevent a person from opening a bank account?
 Well, not exactly.
-It won’t prevent them from opening a bank account in the same way that it prevents them from getting a loan or a credit card.
-However, the type of behavior that causes bad credit—overdue bills, missed or late payments, accruing more debt than you can handle—is also the kind of behavior that will prevent you from opening an account.
+It won’t prevent them from opening a bank account in the same manner it prevents them from getting a loan or a credit card.
+However, the type of behavior that causes bad credit such as overdue bills, missed or late payments, accruing more debt are also the kind of behaviors that will prevent you from opening an account.

 Remember what “bad credit” actually means

-It can be all too easy for us to throw around the term “bad credit” without stopping to remember its true meaning.
+It can be all too easy for us to use the term “bad credit” without stopping to remember its significance.

-If you have “bad” credit, it means that you have a low FICO score—usually, a score that’s somewhere below 630.
+If you have “bad” credit, it means that you have a low FICO score somewhere below 630.
 FICO scores come in a range between 300 and 850.
-The lower your score, the worse your credit.
-(A FICO score of 680-719 is generally considered to be a “good” score, and anything above that is “great.”)
+The lower your score means lower creditworthiness (a FICO score of 680-719 is generally considered to be a “good” score, and anything above that is “great”).

-Credit reports keep a record of how you’ve used credit over the past seven years—although some info on your report can stick around even longer.
+A credit report is a record of your credit usage over the past seven years although some info on your report can stick around even longer.
 There are five factors used in calculating your score:

-The more poor credit decisions you make—the more bills you pay late or credit card balances you run up—the lower your credit score goes.
-When lenders see a low credit score, they see someone who has a history of using credit poorly, which makes them a much riskier customer to lend money and would probably offer them a bad credit loan.
-(For more on bad credit loans, check out the OppU Guide to Bad Credit Loans here.)
+The more poor credit decisions you make such as late payments on bills or excessive increase in credit card balances—the lower your credit score.
+Lenders may view a low credit score as an indicator of someone who has a history of using credit poorly and therefore a riskier customer probably better suited for a bad credit loan (For more on bad credit loans, check out the OppU Guide to Bad Credit Loans here).

 How bad credit can lead to no bank account